MichaelsPlayground/PostQuantumCryptographyBc176/readme.md

 parametersets they may take a long time to finish.
 Keep in my mind the warning when starting the app:**

-**Some algorithms will run several minutes to proceed and can block your complete user interface, so please run the app only when you don\'t need your smartphone for the next minutes.**
+**Some algorithms will run several minutes to proceed and can block your complete user interface, so please run the app only when you don't need your smartphone for the next minutes.**

 Each algorithm is running the same flow:
 ```plaintext